wqking/obfupy/doc/transformer_rewriter.md

 Replace built-in function names (e.g., "print", "isinstance") with randomly named variables that represent the functions.

 ### renameLocalVariable = True
 Rename function local variables with random names.
+Note only variables inside function are renamed, the variables in global scope are not renamed.

 ### aliasFunctionArgument = True
 If `extractFunction` is `False` or the function cannot be extracted, obfupy can use randomly named variables as parameter names